kiran7rawat/zk-snarck-circuit/README.md

 # zk-snark-circuit

-# CUSTOM CIRCUIT USING CIRCOM
+# Custom Circuit Using Circom

 This repository contains steps for creating a custom circuit using Circom and zkSNARK.